ikemen-engine/modules/external/mods/trials/README.md

 ## Creating a Character's Trials Definition File

 Trials data is created on a per-character basis.
 To specify new trials for a character, you'll want to create a new file in the character's folder to hold the trials data.
-For the purposes of this tutorial, I call this file `trials.def`, but you can call it whatever you want.
+For the purposes of this tutorial, I name this file `trials.def`, but you can call it whatever you want.
 As mentioned before, each character gets its own `trials.def`.
 You can specify as many trials as you want, in any order you want.

-Each trial is preceeded by a header: `[TrialDef, Title]`, where `Title` is the name or title of the trial and is optional.

 A sample `trials.def` for kfmZ is provided below.
+The trials are presented to the player in the order in which they are listed in `trials.def`.
+Detailed information for each configurable parameter can be found in this template.

 ```
 ; KFMZ TRIALS LIST ---------------------------

+[TrialDef, KFM's First Trial]

+trial.dummymode			    = stand
+trial.guardmode			    = none
+trial.dummybuttonjam 	    = none

+trialstep.1.text 		    = Strong Kung Fu Palm
+trialstep.1.glyphs 		    = _QDF^Y

+trialstep.1.stateno 		= 1010
+; trialstep.1.anim			=
+; trialstep.1.numofhits		=
+; trialstep.1.isthrow 		=
+; trialstep.1.isnohit		=
+; trialstep.1.iscounterhit	=
+; trialstep.1.ishelper		=
+; trialstep.1.isproj		=
+; trialstep.1.specialbool 	=
+; trialstep.1.specialvar	=
+; trialstep.1.specialstr	=

+; TrialDef Parameter Descriptions

-[TrialDef, KFM's First Trial] 				;Mandatory - [TriafDef] is required, the trial title after the comma is optional.
+; [TriafDef, TrialTitle] - [TrialDef] mandatory - trial title after the comma is optional.

-trial.dummymode			    = stand			;Optional - valid options are stand (default), crouch, jump, wjump.
+; trial.dummymode - optional - valid options are stand (default), crouch, jump, wjump.
 Defaults to stand if unspecified.

-trial.guardmode			    = none			;Optional - valid options are none, auto.
+; trial.guardmode - optional - valid options are none, auto.
 Defaults to none if unspecified.

-trial.dummybuttonjam 	    = none			;Optional - valid options are none, a, b, c, x, y, z, start, d, w.
+; trial.dummybuttonjam - optional - valid options are none, a, b, c, x, y, z, start, d, w.
 Defaults to none if unspecified.

-trialstep.1.text 		    = Strong Kung Fu Palm	;Optional - (string).
+; dummymode, guardmode, and dummybuttonjam are defined once per trial.
+The other parameters can be defined for each trial step - notice the syntax, where X is the trial number.

+; trial.X.text - optional - (string).
 Name for trial step (only displayed in vertical trials layout).

-I recommend always defining this.
-trialstep.1.glyphs 		    = _QDF^Y  	            ;Optional - (string, see Glyph docs). same syntax as movelist glyphs.
+; trial.X.glyphs - optional - (string, see Glyph documentation [https://github.com/ikemen-engine/Ikemen-GO/wiki/Miscellaneous-info#movelists] for syntax). same syntax as movelist glyphs.
 Glyphs are displayed in vertical and horizontal trials layouts.
-I recommend always defining this.

-trialstep.1.stateno 		= 1010			;Mandatory - (integer or comma-separated integers).
+; trialstep.X.stateno - mandatory - (integer or comma-separated integers).
 State to be checked to pass trial.
 This is the state whether it's the main character, a helper, or even a projectile.

-trialstep.1.anim			=				;Optional - (integer or comma-separated integers).
+; trialstep.X.anim - optional - (integer or comma-separated integers).
 Identifies animno to be checked to pass trial.
 Useful in certain cases.

-trialstep.1.numofhits		=				;Optional - (integer or comma-separated integers), will default to 1 if not defined.
+; trialstep.X.numofhits - optional - (integer or comma-separated integers), will default to 1 if not defined.
 In some instances, you might want to specify a trial step to meet a multi-hit criteria before proceeding to the next trial step.

-trialstep.1.isthrow 		= 				;Optional - (true or false, or comma-separated true/false), will default to false if not defined.
+; trialstep.X.isthrow - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Identifies whether the trial step is a throw.
 Should be 'true' is trial step is a throw.

-trialstep.1.isnohit			= 				;Optional - (true or false, or comma-separated true/false), will default to false if not defined.
+; trialstep.X.isnohit - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Identifies whether the trial step does not hit the opponent, or does not increase the combo counter.

-trialstep.1.iscounterhit	= 				;Optional - (true or false, or comma-separated true/false), will default to false if not defined.
+; trialstep.X.iscounterhit - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Identifies whether the trial step should be a counter hit.
 Typically does not work with helpers or projectiles.

-trialstep.1.ishelper		= 				;Optional - (true or false, or comma-separated true/false), will default to false if not defined.
+; trialstep.X.ishelper - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Identifies whether the trial step is a helper.
 Should be 'true' is trial step is a hit from a helper.

-trialstep.1.isproj			= 				;Optional - (true or false, or comma-separated true/false), will default to false if not defined.
+; trialstep.X.isproj - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Identifies whether the trial step is a projectile.
 Should be 'true' is trial step is a hit from a projectile.

-trialstep.1.specialbool 	=				;Optional - (true or false, or comma-separated true/false), will default to false if not defined.
+; trialstep.X.specialbool - optional - (true or false, or comma-separated true/false), will default to false if not defined.
 Can be used for custom games as required.

-trialstep.1.specialvar		=				;Optional - (integer or comma-separated integers).
+; trialstep.X.specialval - optional - (integer or comma-separated integers).
 Can be used for custom games as required.

-trialstep.1.specialstr		=				;Optional - (string, or comma-separated strings).
+; trialstep.X.specialstr - optional - (string, or comma-separated strings).
 Can be used for custom games as required.

 ;---------------------------------------------